Last updated July 23, 2021

 - Scroll down and enable Provisioning Features:

 - User Import: We recommend that you do not schedule user imports.
-If you already have StarLeaf users who are not currently in Okta, then later you will do a ‘one-time’ import from the StarLeaf Cloud.
+If you already have StarLeaf users who are not currently in Okta, then later you will do a ‘one-time’ import from the StarLeaf platform.
 Username format will be the user’s email address.
 If you require another format for usernames, configure a Custom Okta username format

 - Create Users: Ensure this is enabled.
-This causes Okta to push all new users to the StarLeaf Cloud and they will become StarLeaf users.
+This causes Okta to push all new users to the StarLeaf platform and they will become StarLeaf users.
 You also need to ensure that in the Okta settings, all new users are automatically assigned to StarLeaf.
 For example, in Okta there is a default group called Everyone: add StarLeaf to that group

 - Profile Attributes & Mappings: Do not alter the default settings.
 This setting is usually only available when you return to this page after adding StarLeaf to Okta